kubernetes-sigs/kind/site/content/docs/user/configuration.md

 #### kube-proxy mode

-You can configure the kube-proxy mode that will be used, between iptables, ipvs and nftables.
+You can configure the kube-proxy mode that will be used, between iptables, nftables (Kubernetes v1.31+), and ipvs.
 By default iptables is used

 {{< codeFromInline lang="yaml" >}}